Get the FREE one-click dictionary software for Windows

 - kicking

-See also: drum out, kick in, kick up
+See also: boot out [informal], kick down, kick up

-Type of: blow, bounce, bound, dance, dispense with, excitement, exhilaration, forego, foreswear, forgo, hit, impel, input, motility, motion, move, movement, propel, rack up, rebound, recoil, relinquish, resile, reverberate, ricochet, score, speech act, spring, stimulant, stimulation, stimulus, take a hop, tally, trip the light fantastic, trip the light fantastic toe, waive
+Type of: blow, bounce, bound, dance, dispense with, excitement, exhilaration, express, forego, foreswear, forgo, give tongue to, hit, impel, input, motility, motion, move, movement, propel, rack up, rebound, recoil, relinquish, resile, reverberate, ricochet, score, speech act, spring, stimulant, stimulation, stimulus, tally, trip the light fantastic [archaic], trip the light fantastic toe [archaic], utter, verbalise [Brit], verbalize, waive